Last Updated: 08/27/2019 12:30

 Frequently Asked Questions about Using Print and Digital Text

-- If you don't have permission from the copyright owner, it's safest to link to the article's online site, not place a scanned article within your course.
-You should apply the Fair Use factors to determine this.
+- If you don't have permission from the copyright owner, the safe option is to link to the article's web site, rather than duplicate and publish your own copy of the article within your course.

 - It depends.
-If you reserved your right to display, reproduce, distribute, and make derivative of your work, then yes.
+If you reserved your right to display, reproduce, distribute, and make derivative works of your writing, then yes.
 If you did not, you may need to seek permission from the publisher.
 The SPARC Addendum can help you reserve your literary rights.

-- My textbook isn't yet available to students.
-May I copy and deliver the first two chapters online until the book arrives?
+My textbook isn't yet available to students.
+May I copy and deliver some chapters online until the book arrives?

 - Contact your UNT library to determine what the e-book licensing agreement permits.

-- How can my Library Liaison help me with copyright issues?
+How can the Library Liaison, CLEAR Compliance Coordinator, and Office of General Counsel help me with copyright issues?

-- If I subscribe to an online journal, does that give me permission to link those articles in my course?
+If I personally subscribe to an online newspaper/journal, does that give me permission to provide copies of those articles in my course?